ICHP Position Statement - Manufacturer Drug Shortages

-- The FDA should strongly consider in its definition of “medically necessary” drug products the patient safety risks created by use of alternate drug products.
+The FDA strongly considers in its definition of “medically necessary” drug products the patient safety risks created by use of alternate drug products.

-- Manufacturers, wholesalers and other distributors should give priority distribution to providers caring for patients at the highest risk of an adverse outcome without the product that is in short supply.
+Manufacturers, wholesalers and other distributors give priority distribution to providers caring for patients at the highest risk of an adverse outcome without the product that is in short supply.

-- Laws and regulations should be enacted that require pharmaceutical manufacturers to notify the appropriate government body at least 12 months in advance of voluntarily discontinuing a drug product and at least 6 months before the interruption of supply of life-sustaining medication.
+Laws and regulations should be enacted that require pharmaceutical manufacturers to notify the appropriate government body at least 12 months in advance of voluntarily discontinuing a drug product and at least 6 months before the interruption of supply of life-sustaining medication.